lavosprime/gbademo/README.md

-gbabase
+gbademo
 =======

-A basic Eclipse C project configured for devkitARM and libgba.
-Fork to get started with a new Game Boy Advance project.
+A demo of various techniques and applications in Game Boy Advance programming.